 - false statements or omission of information material to the users of financial statements.

-Several of these schemes can arise from manipulating the timing of when transactions are recorded or when certain key events transpired.
-They very often start off small, with the fraud occurring to rectify a short-term deficit in a company’s earnings.
-Accelerating revenues or deferring expenses in the current quarter can enable the company to meet or exceed analyst expectations, with the thought being that the business is expected to pick up in the subsequent quarter so the entries can be reversed and nobody will be harmed.
-When the uptick in business fails to materialise, however, the fraud often needs to continue to hide the activity.
-Over time it can grow significantly, becoming increasingly complex and resulting in a greater chance of it being discovered.
+Several of these schemes start off small, with the fraud occurring to rectify a short-term deficit in a company’s earnings.
+Accelerating revenues or deferring expenses in the current quarter can enable the company to meet or exceed analyst expectations, with the thought being that the business is expected to pick up in the subsequent quarter so entries can be reversed and nobody will be harmed.
+When the increase in business fails to materialise, the fraud often needs to continue to hide the activity.
+Over time it can grow significantly, becoming increasingly complex and more damaging.

 Techniques for investigating revenue schemes

-A revenue scheme involving the posting of fictitious sales is relatively straightforward to orchestrate but can initially be challenging to detect.
-By nature, such sales are not real and fraudsters must deploy means to conceal the fact that no cash will ultimately be received.
-This is where investigators can uncover such schemes.
-A detailed analysis of accounting records and data in the following areas can reveal trends that highlight potential fictitious sales:
+A revenue scheme involving the posting of fictitious sales is relatively straight- forward to orchestrate but can initially be challenging to detect.
+By nature, these sales are not real and fraudsters must deploy means to conceal the fact that no cash will ultimately be received.
+A detailed analysis of accounting records and data in the following areas can reveal trends indicative of potential fictitious sales:

-- cash receipts: a review of cash receipt activity can identify if cash is being misallocated to other customer accounts, or other invoices within the same customer receivables balance, thereby falsely recording the settlement of the fake invoices (a scheme known as lapping);
+- cash receipts: review for cash being misallocated to other customer accounts, or other invoices within the same customer receivables balance, thereby falsely recording the settlement of fake invoices (a scheme known as lapping);

-- write-offs: large write-offs of customer account balances that are unsupported by legitimate cash collection efforts can be an indicator of inappropriate activity; and
+- write-offs: large write-offs of customer account balances, unsupported by legitimate collection efforts can be an indicator of inappropriate activity; and

-- unusual accounting entries: entries that transfer a receivable balance to another asset category where there is no expectation of being collected (e.g., prepayments, inventory), or to offset a liability, can indicate possible management of earnings.
+- unusual accounting entries: entries that transfer receivable balances to other asset categories with no expectation of being collected, or to offset a liability.

-Cut-off schemes are well known to enforcement agencies and most often involve a company recognising revenue on genuine sale transactions, but prior to such revenues being ‘earned’ in accordance with the relevant accounting guidance.
+Cut-off schemes are well known to enforcement agencies and most often involve recognising revenue on genuine sales but earlier than permitted under relevant accounting guidance.
 Cut-off scheme fraud is often perpetrated by:

 - entering into ‘side agreements’, written or oral, with customers whereby the company agrees not to enforce contractual arrangements until certain later dates (or provides a right to return unsold products);